Alter-Net-codes/SkyOS/log.md

 v2.1
 Updated things and changed many parts and added Mac support.

+## 7/17/24
+v2.2
+syntax error updates

+## 7/18/24
+v2.3
+added BIOS and the first version outr of the last 2 ready to realease.

 ## stay tuned
 stay tuned for more logs and update info!